tara-det-ai/myst-sphinx-alpha/docs/source/index.rst

 Determined AI is the fastest and easiest way to build deep learning models.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage` section for further information, including :ref:`installation`.

 .. note::